 The Figure 2 presents the lifecycle relationships and project activities.
 The figure also shows the timetable and change management activities within ECHO in regard to ADKAR model.
-The results of the Preparation phase are reflected in this document and final results of the transition planning / implementation will be documented in D3.15.

 It can be argued that many activities related to planning, design and developing of the project are already in place.
 Processes and structures are planned and designed in general already in D3.2[D6] and D3.3[D7].
 Many major activities for Awareness and Desire are done within deliverables from D3.1[D5] to D3.6[D8].
 Currently, these events are continued through activities related to demo cases (WP8).